xlegend1024/MTC_AzureAILabs/Lab01 - Image Classification with Custom Vision Service/EnvironmentSetup/README.md

 2. Consuming a prediction endpoint
 3. Exporting a classifier as a docker image

 To complete the first exercise you will use Custom Vision Service web GUI.
-In the second and third exercises you will primarly use Custom Vision Service Python SDK and Jupyter notebooks.
+In the second and third exercises you will use Custom Vision Service Python SDK and Jupyter notebooks.

 Although you can install all pre-requisities required to complete the second and third exercises on your workstation, we will utilize Azure Data Science Virtual Machine (DSVM).
 DSVM comes with most of the pre-requisites pre-installed, which will make lab environment setup faster and easier.